devizer/Universe.SqlServerJam/SqlServer-Version-Management/README.md

 SQL Server Setup defaults:
 - Features are SQL Engine and full text search,
-- Built-in Administrators (or localized name) as SQL Server Administrators,
+- Built-in Administrators (or localized name) are SQL Server Administrators for SSPI,
 - TCP/IP and Named Pipe protocols are on,
 - sa password is 'Meaga$tr0ng'.